madibek/wp-ng-demo/README.md

 This project is a headless Angular application that interfaces with the WordPress REST API.

-It's great for a skeleton app the build custom Wordpress solutions on.
+It's great for a skeleton app to build custom Wordpress solutions on.
 This is a really good place to start for any developer, but I will continue to build on this to incorporate more functions from the API.

 ## Installation